 A data fabric is a common environment that enables enterprises to manage their data and consists of a uniform architecture, services, and technologies running on that architecture.
 Maximizing the value of your data and accelerating digital transformation are the two main objectives of the data fabric.

-Data fabric is created to assist companies in managing their data regardless of the different types of apps, platforms, and places where the data is kept, enabling them to tackle complicated data problems.
+SCIKIQ is one such Data fabric that is created to assist companies in managing their data regardless of the different types of apps, platforms, and places where the data is kept, enabling them to tackle complicated data problems.

 Organizations can use the value of their accumulated data across a localized, hybrid, and/or multi-cloud environment with the aid of data fabric.
 A data fabric significantly improves commercial, management, and organizational factors by automating storage and data management.